 Fr McVerry began working in Summerhill in Dublin’s north inner-city in 1974, where he witnessed first-hand the problems of homelessness and deprivation.
 By 1979, he had opened a small hostel to provide accommodation for homeless boys between the ages of 12-16.

-In December 1983 the Arrupe Society became a registered a charity, providing housing and support for young people experiencing homelessness.
-At the time there was a growing number of individuals becoming homeless in Dublin, many of whom were unaccompanied minors.
+In December 1983, the Arrupe Society became a registered charity, providing housing and support for young people experiencing homelessness.
+At the time, there was a growing number of individuals becoming homeless in Dublin, many of whom were unaccompanied minors.